Welcome to crazy world of cloth nappies!

 Fast forward to our first baby and first try at cloth.
 It was horrible, he would wet through the nappies within the first hour, they sat really funny on him and he looked so uncomfortable.
 Never one to be defeated we persisted and tried again on and off for the next few weeks.
 Nothing changed.
 So we gave up.
 Then six months later I came across a really gorgeous cloth nappy and was lucky enough to have a mummy friend who clothed.
 I really wanted to try them so I hit her up with some questions and discovered I had no idea how big the “Modern” world of the cloth nappy was.
 Now two years later I have my second child in cloth and had nothing but success with our journey as I have the right information to make the best choice that would suit our needs.

-So here is my take on the basic of cloth nappies.
+So here is my take on the basics of cloth nappies.

-Types, Yes there is more then on kind!
-Serval different style and design.
+Types - yes there is more than one kind!
+Several different styles and designs in fact!.
 And of course we cannot forget the hundreds of different brands on the market!

 Next we have an All in one (also known as AIO).
 These would come close to same idea as a disposable as in everything you need is all there.
 The down side of an AIO is the do have a longer drying time and can only be used once between each wash.
 AIO come in sized options or as a One Size Fit Most (OSFM).
 AIO will have the insert (absorbance layer) sew into the nappy attached to the shell/cover.
 Lucky you will find most AIO can easy to boosted if need as well (we will talk about boosting later).

 All in Two (AI2) is where you have an outer waterproof shell (as known as a cover) and you add an insert that either snap in place or you lay in the shell.
 The big plus to his design is you can easy reuse the outer shell and just replace the insert with a fresh one at change time, which can help reduce washing amounts.
 They have a faster drying time and are available in snap or Velcro.
+Perfect for cooler seasons and climates!
 Price of these do vary.